 - Whether you’ve properly classified your workers as employees or independent contractors.

-- Whether you retaliated against employees for submitting workers’ compensation claims or safety complaints or complaints for wage and hour violations.
+- Whether you retaliated against employees for submitting workers’ compensation claims or safety complaints or complaints about wage and hour violations.

 What causes a Labor and Industries audit?